Archibald Motley: Early life and education

 Unlike many other Harlem Renaissance artists, Archibald Motley, Jr., never lived in Harlem.
 He was born in New Orleans, Louisiana to Mary Huff Motley and Archibald John Motley Senior.
 His mother was a school teacher until she married.
 The family remained in New Orleans until 1894 when they moved to Chicago, where his father took a job as a Pullman car porter.
 As a boy growing up on Chicago's south side, Motley had many jobs, and when he was nine years old his father's hospitalization for six months required that Motley help support the family.

 When Motley was a child, his maternal grandmother lived with the family.
 She had been a slave after having been taken from British East Africa.
 She shared her stories about slavery with the family, and the young Archibald listened attentively.
 He describes his grandmother's surprisingly positive recollections of her life as a slave in his oral history on file with the Smithsonian Archive of American Art.

 During World War I, he accompanied his father on many railroad trips that took him all across the country, to destinations including San Francisco, Los Angeles, Hoboken, Atlanta and Philadelphia.
 It was this exposure to life outside Chicago that led to Motley's encounters with race prejudice in many forms.
 In his oral history interview with Dennis Barrie working for the Smithsonian Archive of American Art, Motley related this encounter with a streetcar conductor in Atlanta, Georgia:

 I wasn't supposed to go to the front.
 So I was reading the paper and walking along, after a while I found myself in the front of the car.
 The conductor was in the back and he yelled, "Come back here you so-and-so" using very vile language, "you come back here.
 You must be one of those smart'uns from up in Chicago or New York or somewhere."
 It just came to me then and I felt like a fool.
 I was never white in my life but I think I turned white.
 I just stood there and held the newspaper down and looked at him.
 I walked back there.
 Then he got so nasty, he began to curse me out and call me all kinds of names using very degrading language.
 I just couldn't take it.
 And he made me very, very angry.
-I used to have quite a temper.